m-doescode/mscapitalism-mod/README.md

 ## Begin Date

 No date has been assigned for when we will begin work.
-This is subject to change.
+This is subject to change.-->

+Oops!

+The repo for mscapitalism is available here: [ M-n-S-projects/mscapitalism ](https://github.com/M-n-S-projects/mscapitalism)